josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 ### `@Host()`

 `@Host()` lets you designate a component as the last stop in the injector tree when searching for providers.
-Even if there is a service instance further up the tree, Angular won't continue looking Use `@Host()` as follows:
+Even if there is a service instance further up the tree, Angular will not continue looking Use `@Host()` as follows:

 <code-example header="resolution-modifiers/src/app/host/host.component.ts" path="resolution-modifiers/src/app/host/host.component.ts" region="host-component"></code-example>